UN-GCPDS/qt-material/docs/source/notebooks/readme.rst

 operating system.
 Even can be related with the style, like `fusion <https://doc.qt.io/qt-5/qtquickcontrols2-fusion.html>`__.
 Then, the ``extra`` argument also supports\ ``QMenu`` parameters to configure this widgest for specific combinations.
+This options are not affected by **density scale**.

 .. code:: ipython3